MorroMeister/ENGR1110-Project/README.md

 1. Install Python 3 and Git Bash
 2. Ensure that Python and PIP (included w/ Python) is on the PATH
+- Sometimes you can only get to PIP using `<python executable> -m pip <pip arguments>` depending on how Python was installed
 3. Open Git Bash to the project folder's root (not the `src` folder)
 4. In Git Bash, run `pip install -r requirements.txt`
 5. Then run `sh run.sh`